libmir/blog/_posts/2016-08-19-intro-to-random-sampling.md

 ![Image](/images/figures/random/rejection_sampling.svg)
 {% endfigure %}

-It is important to see that for every point $x$ it needs to be evaluated whether it’s within the density area $f(x)$.
+It is important to see that for every point $x$, it needs to be evaluated whether $x$ is within the density area $f(x)$.
 As $h(x)$ is by definition always larger than $f(x)$ the formula $y * h(x) \leq f(x)$ can be used to programmatically check whether a generated point is within the target density as it covers the entire density of $f(x)$ (as
 $f(x) \in [0, 1]\  \forall x \in [\ell, r],\  y \in [0, 1]$)

-A simplified example of the basic rejection method can be seen here:
+Thus the basic rejection method is:

 ```d
 import std.random : rndGen, uniform;